Toxicology and Societies Speaker Series

 Date: April 8, 2021.
 11-12 pm (PT).

-- Talk: Toxics and Indigenous Environmental Injustice in the Great Lakes Region of North America
+Indigenous Communities, Toxics, and Environmental Injustice in the Great Lakes Region of North America

-- Speakers: Jessica Koski (Bureau of Indian Affairs Midwest Region and member of the Keweenaw Bay Indian Community in Michigan's Upper Peninsula)
+Speakers: Jessica Koski (University of British Columbia Institute for Resources, Environment and Sustainability, Bureau of Indian Affairs Midwest Region, and member of the Keweenaw Bay Indian Community in Michigan’s Upper Peninsula)

 Date: May 6, 2021.
 11-12 pm (PT).